py2many/py2many/README.md

 This is a little experiment that shows how far you can go with the C++ 14 `auto` return type and templates.
 C++14 has such powerful type deduction that it is possible to transpile Python into C++ without worrying about the missing type annotations in python.
+Only a small subset of Python is working.

 ## Example